DileepKumarIrri/test2/index.md

   exceprt: "                                                                               "
 ---

-I am a postdoctoral researcher in the Department of Bioengineering at the University of Pennsylvania, working with Professor Konrad Kording.
+I am a data scientst in the Department of Developmental Neurobiology at the St Jude Children's Research Hospital.
 I have a PhD in Applied Mathematics from the University of Washington.

 ## Interests